-LB for AC circuits
+LB for AC0 and monotone circuits

-- Nevertheless, the clean combinatorial structure of a circuit has been used to prove lower bounds for some natural classes of circuits. - The proofs of these lower bounds introduced and developed some highly interesting techniques. - We'll discuss a super-polynomial lower bound for constant depth circuits (a.k.a.
-AC circuits) later.
+- Nevertheless, the clean combinatorial structure of a circuit has been used to prove lower bounds for some natural classes of circuits. - The proofs of these lower bounds introduced and developed some highly interesting techniques. - We'll discuss a super-polynomial lower bound for constant depth circuits later.